This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Counter-Current Heat Exchange System

-- Warm arterial blood flows down the leg.
+- Warm arterial blood flows down toward the foot

-- Cool venous blood returns from the foot.
+- Cold venous blood returns up from the leg

 Specialized Scales and Tissues